arthurbolsoni/Purple-adblock/README.md

 # Information

-Purple Adblock is an adblocker for Twitch which is available on [Firefox](firefox) and [Chrome](chrome).
-It works by getting the stream from a proxy server, which gives the extension the original stream that doesn't include ads.
+Purple Adblock is an adblocker for Twitch which is available on [Firefox](https://addons.mozilla.org/pt-BR/firefox/addon/purpleadblock/), [Google Chrome](https://chrome.google.com/webstore/detail/purple-adblock/lkgcfobnmghhbhgekffaadadhmeoindg) and [User Script](https://github.com/arthurbolsoni/Purple-adblock/raw/main/tampermonkey/dist/purpleadblocker.user.js).

-## Installation
+## Manual Installation (Development)

+### Firefox

+1. Download the extension from the [releases page](https://github.com/arthurbolsoni/Purple-adblock/releases) and unzip it.
+2. Go to `about:debugging#/runtime/this-firefox` in your browser.
+3. Click on `Load Temporary Add-on...` and select the `manifest.json` file from the extension folder.
+4. Done!
+The extension is now installed.

+The extension will be removed when you close the browser.
+To install it permanently, you should download it from the [Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/purpleadblock/) or using the zip asigned in the release page.

+### Chrome

-Download the extension here for: [Firefox](https://addons.mozilla.org/pt-BR/firefox/addon/purpleadblock/) or [Google Chrome](https://chrome.google.com/webstore/detail/purple-adblock/lkgcfobnmghhbhgekffaadadhmeoindg).
+1. Download the extension here: [Google Chrome](https://chrome.google.com/webstore/detail/purple-adblock/lkgcfobnmghhbhgekffaadadhmeoindg).

-Download the User Script to use in Tampermonkey: [User Script](https://github.com/arthurbolsoni/Purple-adblock/raw/main/tampermonkey/dist/purpleadblocker.user.js).

-It doesn't work with "Alternate Player for Twitch.tv", or other "twitch adblockers", but you can use generic ad blockers like "uBlock Origin".

-### How it works

-Purple proxies a link of stream through a proxy server, just if it detects an advertisement, it continue streaming from the channel you're watching, therefore avoiding buffering problems in the same connection.
+2. Go to `chrome://extensions/` in your browser.
+3. Enable `Developer mode` in the top right corner.
+4. Click on `Load unpacked` and select the extension folder.
+5. Done!
+The extension is now installed.

 ## Contributing & Support